 Table of Contents

-- Top 5 Things to Know About Treatment and Prevention
+- Top 5 Things to Know About Ingrown Hair Removal and Prevention

 An ingrown hair is just what it sounds like.
 It is hair that grows into your skin instead of the usual up and out.
 It gets trapped underneath the surface and can cause redness, itching, swelling, and pus, which is why many people mistake ingrown hairs for pimples.
 Ingrown hairs grow in areas that have been shaved, waxed, or plucked, and they simply grow back incorrectly.
 They are most common in people with coarse or curly hair; studies show that they are most common in Black males between the ages of 14 and 25, but with more than 3 million reported cases of ingrown hairs per year, they can affect anyone.
 For women, we quite often find them in our pubic hair or the random plucked chin hair.
 Fortunately, ingrown hairs are typically self-treatable and quickly resolved.

 How to Safely Remove Ingrown Hair: Tips and Tricks

 Sometimes, ingrown hairs will resolve on their own.
 You can apply warm cloth, keep the area clean, and trust that it will make its way out.
 One thing you do not want to do is scratch and pick, annoying the area further.
 This kind of irritation can cause permanent damage, leaving you with a nasty scar.
 To remove the ingrown hair yourself, gently apply warm compresses to encourage the hair to rise to the surface.
 You can also gently apply a soft-bristled toothbrush to the area, rubbing circular motions around the ingrown hair.
 The key here is patience.
 It will not usually burst forth upon command, so take your time and wait.
 Once the hair breaks through your skin, you can pluck it out with tweezers.